 - You can update the schedule automatically multiple times a day.
 Each analyst sees what has changed in their own schedule.

-No double data entry – a step towards zero input!
+3. Avoid double data entry – a step towards zero input!

 Let’s face it: scheduling often involves a lot of different systems, data sources, excel documents… And unfortunately, more often than not, these systems are unable to communicate.
 Needless to say that this is inefficient, too rigid, and time-consuming (double data entry).